 How can a veterinarian associate get out of a contract?
 So, you’re working for an employer, you’re unhappy, you want to leave.
 How do you get out of the contract?
 Your employment contract should contain four ways of terminating the contract.

 One, if there’s a fixed term, meaning, it’s a set amount of time and there’s no language that states it automatically renews for successive terms, let’s say it’s two years, you finish those two years, it doesn’t renew, the contract terminates, you can move on.
 That’s the first way.

 The second way is mutual agreement.
 At any point, either party can say this isn’t working.
 Let’s wash our hands of this relationship and move on.
 That does not happen very often, but that’s another way.

-The third way would be with cause.
+The third way would be with-cause.
 If one party is in breach of contract, the other party can provide them with written notice.
-And then normally, they’d have a short period to fix whatever the alleged breach is.
+And then, normally, they’d have a short period to fix whatever the alleged breach is.
 That’s usually somewhere between 15 to 30 days.
-And then at the end of that period, if they did fix the breach, then they couldn’t terminate the contract immediately.
-If let’s just say the vet has bonus productivity calculated quarterly, the employer just either refuses to pay or has been slow to pay or whatever, the veterinarian provides them a written notice.
+And at the end of that period, if they did fix the breach, they couldn’t terminate the contract immediately.
+If let’s say the vet has bonus productivity calculated quarterly, the employer just either refuses to pay or has been slow to pay or whatever, the veterinarian provides them a written notice.
 And then they have 15 days to fix it.
 If they don’t fix it within those 15 days, then the vet can terminate the contract immediately at their option.